phdwight/workspace/SRS.md

 ### 3.4 Summary
 - View per-participant balances for a trip
-- View settlements (who owes whom)
+- View settlements (who owes whom) with natural language phrasing
 - All settlements logic is shown on the Summary page

 ### 3.5 Internationalization